vasilescur/DecSci-Group-9/README.md

 ### T-Tests

+**NOTE**: After further examination, the T-tests have been deemed as unnecesary and replaced with a 2x2 ANOVA (see below).

 Four T-tests were performed on the data using the `stats` package from `scipy`.

 Two of these tests were aggregate/combined tests, and so the relevant data were combined into aggregate `DataFrame` objects and then the T-tests were run on those aggregate objects.